SArunD/Note-Link/README.md

 This is a checklist for some future plans I have for this project.

 - [x] Create a website using technologies from the MERN Stack.
-- [x] Host the website on a cloud platform, such as Heroku.
+- [x] Host the website on a cloud platform, such as Render.
-- [ ] Implement authetication/authorization and user-sessions for more personalized notes.
+- [ ] Implement authentication/authorization to allow for user/member sign-up and login.

 ### Acknowledgments